skai-research/ScholarEval/README.md

 Our experiments show that ScholarEval:
 - Achieves significantly higher coverage of expert-annotated rubrics in ScholarIdeas compared to all baselines
 - Is consistently preferred over OpenAI’s *o4-mini-deep-research* in terms of actionability, depth, and evidence support
-- Outperforms deep research in a user study on literature engagement, idea refinement, and overall usefulness
+- Outperforms deep research in a user study with experts on literature engagement, idea refinement, and overall usefulness

 ---